 Name of adult at centre Role

 of concern/allegation

 Name of person Role

 completing form

 Date of Date

 concern/allegation record

 made

-Name of child /children
+Name of child /children · · ·

 involved if applicable:

 Has concern/allegation

 arisen during the adult's

 time on school site or

 outside of school?

 Details of the concern/ alle gation

--
+la the adult owere of the co ncovn/ollozotion?

-Is the adult aware of the co oncern/allegation?
+Is the adult aware of the co ncern/anegation:

-Action taken by person(s) completing the form:
+Action taken by person(s) of completing the form:

-rector taken by person(s) completing the form.

 Who has the concern/allegation been shared with?
 DSL / Headteacher/Chair of

 Trustees

 To be completed by the Head teacher/ Chair of Trustees / CEO

-Does the information provided suggest that the adult has:-

-- behaved in a way that has harmed a child, or may have harmed a child; - possibly committed a criminal offence against or relating to a child; - behaved towards a child or children in a way that indicates that he/she may pose a risk of harm to children - behaved or may have behaved in a way that indicates they may not be suitable to work with children.
+• • he information provided suggest that the adult has: - behaved in a way that has harmed a child, or may have harmed a child possibly committed a criminal offence against or relating to a child behaved towards a child or children in a way that indicates that he/she may pose a risk of harm to children behaved or may have behaved in a way that indicates they may not be suitable to work with children.

+• possibly committed a criminal offence against or relating to a child behaved towards a child or children in a way that indicates that he/she may pose a risk of harm to children behaved or may have behaved in a way that indicates they may not be suitable to

+• behaved towards a child or children in a way that indicates that he/she may pose a risk of harm to children behaved or may have behaved in a way that indicates they may not be suitable to

+• risk of harm to children behaved or may have behaved in a way that indicates they may not be suitable to

 • has the LADO/DOFA been contacted?
 Yes/No

-If yes has a local authority referral form been completed and submitted?
+If yes ha is a local authority referral form been completed and submitted?

-• has advice been taken from any other professionals?
+٠ has advice been taken from any other professionals?
 Yes / No

 Include details of professionals spoken to

-Details of decisions and actions taken
+s of decisions and actions taken

-Include here details of
+here details of

-- strategy discussion

-- allegations management meeting
+strategy discussion allegations management meeting

-- no involvement by LADO/DOFA low level concern to be dealt with internally
+no involvement by LADO/DOFA - low level concern to be dealt with internally

-- disciplinary procedures
+disciplinary procedures

-- no further action as applicable
+no further action as applicable

+•

-Include here any safeguards which have been put in place in response to the report
+e here any safeguards which have been put in place in response to the

+report

-Include here details of
+here details of

-- additional adult supervision implemented
+additional adult supervision implemented

-- risk assessment required
+risk assessment required

-- additional staff training required
+additional staff training required

-- duties away from children
+duties away from children

-- suspension during investigation
+٠ suspension during investigation

-If a child or children has been involved, have parents/carers been informed?
-Yes / No
+lf a chi ld or children has been involved, have parents/carers been informed?

+Yes / N •

-If Yes, what action would they like to see?
+what action would they like to see?